terry4milam/hotel-management-laravel/README.md

 All `sass` files are located in `public/scss`.
 If making changes here run the command `npm run watch-sass` in a seperate terminal.
 This command watches sass files for any changes and compiles them to css directory.\
 Or you may directly edit the css file in `public/css`.\

-#### Side note:

-If you just require the frontend files of this project see the project [https://github.com/alandsilva26/hotel-management-website-template](https://github.com/alandsilva26/hotel-management-website-template).
-Installation instructions in readme.\

 ## To-do